Calculate your equity split based on real contributions.

-Dynamic equity adjusts based on what each person actually contributes—cash, time, or both.
-Move sliders to see how shares shift.
+Dynamic equity adjusts ownership based on what each person actually contributes—cash, time, or both.
+Move the sliders to see how your split changes.

 Ownership Split